MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

             Margin="5,0,0,0"/>
 ```

-4. Open the MainPage.xaml.cs file
+4. Open the MainPage.xaml.cs file.
-5. Find the code marked with the title of this step ("// Step 7: Saving and loading ink")
+5. Find the code marked with the title of this step ("// Step 7: Save and load ink").
-6. Uncomment the following lines:
+6. Uncomment the following lines.

 ``` csharp
     private async void buttonSave_ClickAsync(object sender, RoutedEventArgs e)